Krischan74/RTCWHQ/README.md

 <a name="changelog"></a>
 # Changelog

+- 05/12/2019 Major update: many extensions to rtcwhq.py
+  - added flags: autoconvert, skiptracemap, scalelightmaps, scalelarge, testmode, warnings
+  - added texture size fix "poweroftwo" and conversion of non RGB(A) files to RGB (there were some problems with flughafen.pk3 and PCX files named as TGA which resulted in fatal errors, now the script converts or skips them
+  - added a testmode to save time (it only scales with Lanczos instead of ESRGAN, to test settings and for debugging)
+  - did a complete test run with RTCW/ET, some RTCW MP/SP custom maps and about 60 ET custom maps:
+  - Benchmark: ET pak0.pk3 with 1449 images, converted to 4x or max.
+2048 Pixels in ~ 13 Minutes (1.4GB final PK3 size)
+  - Benchmark: RTCW pak0.pk3 with 2164 images, converted to 4x or max.
+2048 Pixels in ~ 27 Minutes (0.7GB final PK3 size)
+  - Benchmark performed on a i7-9700K@3.6GHz (8 real cores) / nVidia RTX2080 8GB (Inno3D)

-- 05/06/2019 updated Readme
+- 05/06/2019 Updated Readme
-added some information how to bypass problems in RTCW with HQ textures, added animated comparison GIFs, Readme updated
+  - added some information how to bypass problems in RTCW with HQ textures
+  - added animated comparison GIFs
+  - Readme updated

-- 05/05/2019 switched over to Python
+- 05/05/2019 Switched over to Python
-the new python script includes all features and gives better results, got rid of the Blitzmax tool
+  - the new python script includes all features and gives better results
+  - got rid of the Blitzmax tool

 - 05/04/2019 Initial commit
-  the first version relies on a additional tool written in Blitzmax
+  - the first version relies on a additional tool written in Blitzmax